2017 NFL Media Access Policy (PDF Version)

 Reasonable cooperation with the news media is essential to the continuing popularity of our game and its players and coaches.
 The following league policy is reviewed and updated annually and remains standard operating procedure:

-1. POST-GAME ACCESS – After a reasonable waiting period, defined as 10-12 minutes maximum after the completion of the game, the home and visiting team locker room areas will be opened to all accredited media with immediate access to all players and the head coach.
+1. POSTGAME ACCESS – After a reasonable waiting period, defined as 10-12 minutes maximum after the completion of the game and the players have entered the locker room, the home and visiting team locker room areas will be opened to all accredited media with immediate access to all players and the head coach.

 To relieve congestion in the locker room, each club must bring the head coach and at least one star player of the game to an interview area as soon as possible.
 This interview area should be within close proximity of the locker room or inside the locker room itself.
 Each club is responsible for setting up interview areas in its home stadium for both the home and visiting team.
 The interview area must include a riser for the coach/player, microphones for the speakers and a camera platform in the back of the room.
 The home team must ensure that the visiting team interview area is of adequate size to conduct a professional press conference.
 Access to the area should be restricted to working media only.